Pharmacy Services

 The most common symptoms of eczema include severe itching, redness, dry skin, scaly rashes, and festering.
 Bumps on the skin or swelling may also occur.

 An eczema rash can take a slightly different form for each person.
-In people with dark skin tones, eczema causes purple, grey, or brown discolorations.
+In people with dark skin tones, eczema causes purple, grey, or brown discolourations.
 In the case of people with light skin tones, it tends to be pink, red, or purple.

 What causes Eczema?